 My name is Agi Dewberry and I have been involved with the school since 2013 when my son started in Reception.
-I also live just around the corner and can see the school play grounds from my garden.

 I have always felt like this school is the right place for us because of its nurturing environment and small size.